GPGamer98/Repetition-Checker/README.md

 At the end of the table you have the option to export the results in another CSV file.

 **WARNING!
 Do NOT save the file with the results in the same folder where the files are being scanned, that will create some bad results.**

+made with ❤️ by ItzDaCat for Cogito Ergo Vet